infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 touch mobile/metro.config.js
 ```

-4. Replace the following lines in the Metro configuration file with the lines below (this is taken from the [Expo guide](https://docs.expo.dev/guides/monorepos/)):
+4. In order to fit a monorepo structurem we need to adjust the Metro configuration.
+Let's do that by updating these lines in the `metro.config.js` file (this changes are taken from the [Expo guide](https://docs.expo.dev/guides/monorepos/)):

 ```js
 // Learn more https://docs.expo.io/guides/customizing-metro